-This project, which is based in the Mangochi District at the southern end of Lake Malawi aims to help implement effective teaching methods as well as extra-curricular activities in a number of rural and seriously underfunded schools.
-By volunteering with a project such as this you are undeniably helping to better the lives of the youth of this rural area of Malawi, where schools do not have enough educational resources or qualified teachers to deal with the number of students in attendance every day.
+This project, which is based at the southern end of Lake Malawi, aims to help implement effective teaching methods as well as extra-curricular activities in a number of rural, underfunded schools.
+By volunteering with a project such as this, you are undeniably helping to better the lives of the youth of this rural area of Malawi.
+These schools do not have enough educational resources or qualified teachers to provide the number of students with the indivudal attention that they need.

 What's not Included